-Anyway, point is that every business owner has a reason for registering their business(s) on one social media or the other and more often than not, it’s mainly for the purpose of expanding ones reach and gaining more clients.
+Anyway, point is that every business owner has a reason for registering their business(s) on one social media.
+The other and more often than not, it’s mainly for the purpose of expanding ones reach and gaining more clients.

 If you’re a small business owner, chances are you’ve struggled with your social media marketing consistently and right now you’re probably wondering what all the hype was about.